great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_the_shared_library.rst

         - ``TableExpectation`` are a generic catchall for other types of Expectations applied to tabular data.

     Find the appropriate template file in ``great_expectations/examples/expectations/``.
+Starting your development with these templates is significantly easier than developing from scratch.

 #.
 Copy the template file into the appropriate `contrib/` directory.